BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_06.md

 Come here on a Saturday night and you'll be able to get a *Moon Stone* and catch a Clefairy.

-Head back to Wispy Path and use the flute on Poliwag #1 there.
+We can start the *Poliwag Quest* search by getting two of them now.
+Head back to Wispy Path and use the flute on Poliwag #1.
 Take the truck to Sheridan, and go to the Spring of Purification.
 Here you'll find Poliwag #2.

 ## River's End